Project Tracker Template: Free, Simple, & Customizable

 ClickUp logo.

-ClickUp’s collaborative project tracker is best for managing projects with detailed task lists.
-Its tabular layout highlights due dates, statuses, and priorities for granular visibility into deliverables.
-The red/yellow/green indicators make it easy to spot delays, while grouping by project stages keeps progress structured.
+I find ClickUp’s collaborative project tracker most useful when I’m managing projects with detailed task lists.
+The tabular layout puts due dates, statuses, and priorities front and center, giving me granular visibility into every deliverable.
+The red, yellow, and green indicators make it easy to spot delays at a glance, and grouping tasks by project stage keeps everything organized.

 ClickUp project tracker showing tasks in preparation, production, and live stages with due dates, priorities, and status indicators.